 - Portuguese: listening to music and podcasts and watching films are great, fun and motivational ways to learn or improve a language.
 With the LyricsTraining app you can watch music videos with Portuguese subtitles and type the missing words in the gaps.
 Portuguesepod101.com teaches Brazilian Portuguese through podcasts, lesson notes and flashcards to test new vocabulary.
 Take a look at this list of Brazilian movies available on Netflix.

 By learning another language you’ll develop all-important intercultural skills too.
 Take a look at this SIETAR webinar on Tools to overcome cultural stereotypes.

 You could also find out more about Virtual Exchanges - this blog sets out 5 great reasons to do a Virtual Exchange.

 If English is your second language, the British Council's LearnEnglish website provides many interactive resources to help improve your reading, writing, listening and speaking skills.
 The grammar and vocabulary sections, aimed at learners of all levels, will help you build your overall confidence in using everyday English.

-Before you sign up for our English language courses this autumn, the Cambridge Assessment Learning English website offers lots of free activities to help you practise your English and free materials to help you prepare for the Cambridge English exams.
+Before you sign up for our English language course this autumn, the Cambridge Assessment Learning English website offers lots of free activities to help you practise your English and free materials to help you prepare for the Cambridge English exams.

-7. Brush up on your digital skills
+7. Brush up your digital skills

 - Digital skills for the workplace (several of these courses also feature in the Government’s digital and numeracy Skills Toolkit)